Skip to main content

 What the property hunter negotiates for you

-The amount and conditions of the escrow are among the parameters that our property hunters negotiate within the overall framework of the preliminary agreement.
-This is never an isolated issue: it forms part of a negotiation strategy covering the price, conditions precedent, timelines, and financial terms.
+The amount and terms of the escrow are among the parameters our property hunters negotiate within the wider framework of the preliminary agreement.
+It is never an isolated issue: it is part of a negotiating strategy covering the price, the conditions precedent, the timelines and the financial terms.

-Our property hunter negotiated a 5% escrow (45,000 euros), arguing the strength of the financing application (permanent senior executive contract, 28% debt-to-income ratio, bank agreement in principle already obtained).
-The seller accepted.
-Result: the couple retained 43,000 euros of available cash during the three months of the preliminary-to-deed period, which allowed them to order renovation work in advance and move in faster after signing.
+Our property hunter negotiated a 5% escrow (45,000 euros), pointing to the strength of the financing application (a permanent senior executive contract, a 28% debt-to-income ratio, a bank agreement in principle already obtained).
+The seller agreed.
+The result: the couple kept 43,000 euros of available cash through the three months between agreement and deed, which let them order the renovation work in advance and move in sooner after signing.

-This type of negotiation is invisible to most buyers who have never purchased before and do not know that the escrow amount is negotiable.
-Yet it is a simple lever that costs the seller nothing (they will receive the full price on signing day) and can considerably facilitate the buyer’s financial structure.
+This kind of negotiation is invisible to most first-time buyers, who do not know the escrow amount is negotiable.
+Yet it is a simple lever that costs the seller nothing (they receive the full price on signing day) and can greatly ease the buyer’s financial structure.

-The expertise of our 16 property hunters across more than 1,200 transactions has taught us that the best deals are not built on price alone.
-The escrow, timelines, conditions precedent, signing date: every parameter of the preliminary agreement is a lever.
-And it is their optimal combination that makes the difference between a purchase endured and a purchase mastered.
+The experience of our 16 property hunters across more than 1,200 transactions has taught us that the best deals are not built on price alone.
+The escrow, the timelines, the conditions precedent, the signing date: every parameter of the preliminary agreement is a lever.
+And it is the right combination of them that separates a purchase endured from a purchase mastered.

 #escrow #notaire #security deposit #preliminary agreement #property purchase paris